To Explain or Not to Explain: A Study on the Necessity of Explanations for Autonomous Vehicles: Dataset

 \subsection{Data Collection Procedure}

-For each of the video clips, the data annotators started by playing the driving video clips (Figure \ref{fig:app-flow}).
+For each of the video clips, the data annotators started by playing the driving video clips on an iOS mobile app, as shown in Figure \ref{fig:app-flow}.
 Once they reached a point where they considered the driving scene needed an explanation, the data annotators clicked on the \textit{Record} button.
 Then, a pop-up window was presented to ask the participants to give a floating score, indicating how necessary people need an explanation for this moment based on their judgment.
-Finally, they fine-tuned the timestamp to reflect the moment that needs an explanation.
+Additionally, they were asked to enter an text explanation at the current situations.
+Finally, annotators fine-tuned the timestamp to reflect the moment that needs an explanation.
 The cases were removed in which either the driver does not follow traffic rules, or the driver action is too risky to be considered as the desired self-driving behaviors.
 For the explanation moment, we focused on recording before-action explanation, because previous research indicated people trust more on the before-action interpretation in autonomous vehicle settings~\cite{before_action}.